The Seventh Brother: Release and reception

-As a theatrical release, The Seventh Brother began in theaters on 21 June 1991 in Hungary and on 7 September 1992 in Germany.
-Feature Films for Families, one of the production companies, released it direct to video in the U.S. on 20 April 1994 in the United States.
+As a theatrical release, The Seventh Brother began in theaters on 7 September 1995 in Germany and in on 4 April 1996 in Hungary.
+In 1997, the film was released on home video in the United States.

 The English version was re-edited from the German and Hungarian versions, with Angie and her grandfather being established to be Tiny's owners toward the start, and the reason why he disappeared was because he tried chasing a frog rather than being dumped by his old owner, and they even go to try and find him when they realize he's missing but are unable to do so.
 Another change involves Dr. Albert E. Owl's role being expanded to him being the film's narrator and framing device rather than just being a storyteller owl.
+One scene where JC is shown fighting a silhouette of Mickey Mouse was removed from the English version for copyright reasons.

 It was seen by over 150,000 viewers in Germany, and 3,042 in Switzerland's German-speaking region, during its original theatrical run.

-Novelisations of the film have been published in Germany (ISBN 3439904679) and Hungary (ISBN 9635488874).
+Novelisations of the film were published in Germany (ISBN 3439904679) and Hungary (ISBN 9635488874).

+Sequel

+A sequel titled Tiny Heroes (original Hungarian title: Vacak, az erdő hőse) was released in 1997.